stevencurtis/SwiftCoding/Tips/Plan.md

 * Does the App have a medium-to-large codebase worked on by many people

 Only the Specific application context can answer these questions.

-Modularisation:
-* Services separated out from the main Application
-*

 [Images/SystemDesignRedux.png](Images/SystemDesignRedux.png)<br>